 Highlights include top prices for several Ferraris, and for a Lamborghini Miura that was factory restored under the supervision of Valentino Balboni.

-Some of the fastest production cars of the 1960s and 1970s went under the hammer at the inaugural Bonhams auction during the Spa Classic weekend on Saturday 25th May, realizing a total of almost €3.4 million.
+Some of the fastest production cars of the 1960s and 1970s went under the hammer at the inaugural Bonhams auction during the Spa Classic weekend on Saturday 25th May, realising a total of almost €3.4 million.

 Leading the way was Lot 20, a 1964 Ferrari 275GTB Berlinetta offered with well-documented period competition history, which sold well above its €775,000 estimate at €902,750.